Headaches and Hair Loss: Causes, Symptoms, and Solutions

 For stress-related issues:

-Effective stress management can promote hair growth and ease discomfort.
+Effective stress management can promote regrowth and ease overall discomfort.

 For scalp conditions: